trisulasmono/trisulasmono/README.md

 - 👋 Hi, I’m @trisulasmono
 - 👀 I’m interested in dogecoin
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to create a project via github.com
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me.
+If you want reach me, please whatsapp me +6285334894069

 <!---
 trisulasmono/trisulasmono is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.